Burden of disease: overview

 COVID-19 burden of disease

-Explore our work on the direct and indirect impact of COVID-19 infection
+Explore our work on the direct impact of COVID-19 infection

 European burden of disease network